 Slaves were officially free after serving a 4-year apprenticeship.
 A municipality was formed covering the Green Point-Sea Point area.
 Battle of Blood River was fought between Zulus and Boers.

 The Cape Town Municipality was formed.
 The population stood at 20 016, of which 10 560 were Whites.

 The road to Stellenbosch through the Maitland area was completed.

-First Afrikaans book written by an imam (Muslim prayer leader) of slave descent.
+The first Afrikaans book was written by an imam (Muslim prayer leader) of slave descent.

 Jewish congregation founded in Port Elizabeth.

 The first railway in South Africa was started in Cape Colony.
 Its route was from Cape Town to Stellenbosch, Paarl, and Wellington.

 Construction of the first of the Table Bay docks, Alfred Dock, was started.